 Ingredient Notes and Substitutions

-- Any kind of ham steaks work.
+- Any kind of fully cooked ham steaks work.
 You can use bone in as well as boneless.
 Typical flavor offerings include smoked, honey cured, and brown sugar (so choose according to tastes and desired seasonings)

 - My ham is about 12 ounces, so you can adjust accordingly if yours is larger or smaller